-With the dawn of the New Year comes renewed purpose and expectations.
-After tidying up loose ends from the past year, many seek a squeaky clean slate to carry themselves into the new year.
-With clarity of body, mind and soul, we hope to accomplish things we wish we had completed in the previous year … but also prioritize those needs and desires that will most benefit us as we move forward into the new year and beyond.
+With the dawn of a New Year comes renewed purpose and expectations.
+After tidying up loose ends from the past year, many seek a squeaky-clean slate to carry themselves into the New Year.
+With clarity of body, mind, and soul, we hope to accomplish things we wish we had completed in the previous year … while also prioritizing those needs and desires that will most benefit us as we move forward into the new year and beyond.

-Nothing is more important than our health and wellness.
-One could argue that a solid foundation built on happiness, vitality and balance is essential to reaching goals that extend to our work, family, and the hustle and bustle of everyday life.
+Nothing is more important than our health and overall wellness.
+One could argue that a solid foundation built on happiness, vitality, and balance is essential to reaching goals that extend to our work, family, and the hustle and bustle of everyday life.

 “It is all about finding balance in life,” says Terranea Resort spa therapist Angelina Duran.
 “I hope to have a healthy balance between work, family, taking care of my body and mind, and going out doing the things that make me happy.”

 Terranea’s commitment to providing a unique and beneficial wellness experience extends to the dedicated team of associates, who consistently provide their specialized insight into various offerings, throughout the resort.
 Here are a few tips to help you achieve the serenity and focus to take on 2021 with power and potency.

 The idea of meditation may seem like the most obvious means to serenity, but it’s surprising how few people actually do it.
 According to a recent survey by the National Center for Complementary and Integrative Health, only 8% of U.S. adults perform some kind of meditation.